 - Compact and modular design

-- Balanced refrigeration power allowing for identical refrigerant compressor drivers
+- Balanced refrigeration power allows for identical refrigerant compressor drivers

 - Very cost-effective solution